cbrennanpoole/Qualitative-Self/README.md

 `Trainer-Manager`<br>
 Stockbridge, GA  | Dec 2003 - Jan 2005 <br>
-1. Menu presentation in a non-solicited style that's simplistic, yet, sophisticated in its approach; identifying and articulating insightful Italian pairings with a thoughtful and tasteful introduction as the appetizer.
+1. Present menu in a simplistic, yet fastionable manner;
+2. Identifyinsightful Italian pairings with a tasteful introduction for appetizer.
-2. Enter taste buds with exotic entree offerings while delivering on desires and creating a courtship to the evening.
-3. Ultimately managing to marry those taste buds together timely with wine and spirits.
-4. Not-to-soon, but shortly thereafter, serving a seductively succulent dessert, as the passionate and promising honeymoon; an eloquent end to an exciting evening.
+2. Pair with spirits (if applicable)
+4. Offer main course that complements wine / spirits, and preferences,
+5. Entice guests with succulent dessert, and,
+6. After dinner coffee or sparkling water.

 ---